How To Make Networking

 pivot 180 degrees

-When people ask you what you do, do not get straight to the point with a succinct answer.
-Rather, aim for your elevator speech to engage them in a compelling conversation more valuable to you both.
+When people ask you what you do, do not get straight to the point with a concise answer.
+Rather, aim for your elevator speech to engage them in a conversation more valuable to you both.
 Your elevator speech should get them to open up with information necessary to discover business opportunities.

 elevator speeches that compel conversation